maretec/MOHID_matlab_tools/tools/validate_ADCP/README.md

 # VALIDATE ADCP
 Author: Mariangel Garcia (mariangel.garcia@tecnico.ulisboa.pt) 2018/10/15

-Tool to validate ADCP with MOHID: The aiming of this tool is to save some team reading and postprocessing data and been able to do some statistic while validating the Mohid with ADCP.
+Tool to validate ADCP with MOHID:
+The aiming of this tool is to save some team reading and postprocessing data and been able to do some statistic while validating the Mohid with ADCP.

-It will requiere some kndolodge of Matlab to adapat to you needs.
+It will requiere some knwdolodge of Matlab to adapat to your needs.
 WARNING: This is not a production tool, this is more a research oriented tool to explore the data and compare with MOHID output.

     1. Please donwload the demo data here: